Nima-Khodabandelou/Notes/notes.md

 		  Child of Bootstrap

-		  Loads core extension classes to be available to all applications running on each platform.
+		  Loads core extension classes to be available to all apps running on each platform.

-		System/Application: Loads files in classpath
+		System/app: Loads files in classpath
 ##
 - package

       group of similar classes/interfaces/sub-packages

-      no name clashe
+      no name clash

       easier access control.